 The nomination committee decided to split the 2010 award.
 Harry Murphy and Joachim Klaus are awarded for their life long dedicated work to establish services for people with disabilities.
 These services became models for initiatives around the globe.
 In addition Harry Murphy and Joachim Klaus are recognised for their support of ICCHP since its beginning.

-Harry Murphy is the founder and former director or the Centre on Disabilities at California State University at Northridge (CSUN), USA, and the CSUN conference.
-Since 2002 he serves as General Chair of ICCHP.
+Harry Murphy is the founder and former director of the Centre on Disabilities at California State University at Northridge (CSUN), USA, and the CSUN conference.

 Joachim Klaus is the Managing Director of the Study Centre for Visually Impaired Students (SZS) at Karlsruhe Institute of Technology in Germany which has become a model for many other support centres in Europe and beyond.
 Since its beginning he is part of the Programme Committee of ICCHP, he organised the conference in Karlsruhe in the year 2000 and acts as publishing co-chair since 2000.